He Won't Marry Me

 I suspect she had her wedding elsewhere.

-The text of He Won't Marry Me
+He Won't Marry Me text

 A bride-to-be is shopping for a church.
 Her needs are simple: a centre aisle, a little Beyonce for the service, and the removal of anything and anyone she deems unsightly from the immediate vicinity.
 To her shock, she discovers the Minister does not share her vision.